A calculator with stacked coins and a model house shows the true cost of long-term home security.

 When you invest in a security system, the initial purchase is just the beginning.
 It’s also important to plan for the ongoing expenses that keep your system running effectively.
 While this might sound like a lot, these costs are usually predictable and quite manageable, especially when you know what to expect from the start.
 Thinking about the long-term costs helps you choose a system and a provider that truly fits your budget, without any surprises down the road.
 From monthly monitoring to minor upkeep, let’s break down what you can anticipate paying after your system is installed.

-Understanding Monthly Monitoring Fees
+What Do Monthly Monitoring Fees Cover?

 The most significant ongoing expense for a security system is typically the monthly monitoring fee.
 This is the charge for having a team of professionals ready to respond to an alarm at any moment.
 If you choose professional monitoring, you can generally expect to pay between $30 and $60 per month.
 Some basic plans start as low as $29, while more advanced services with extra features might cost more.
 The alternative is self-monitoring, where you are responsible for responding to alerts.
 While some self-monitored systems have no monthly fee, others charge a small amount for services like cloud storage for video clips.
 For true peace of mind, professional security system monitoring ensures someone is always watching over your property.